loopzen/scripts/readme.md

 When you run fssh this happen:
 1. You have to choose between ssh or sftp connection
 2. You have to choose the Host and the paths (local and remote)
-    * The Hosts to choose and defined into a file.
+    * The hosts to choose are defined into a file like next
-    * With ssh_paths.sh you can load your Host defined into .ssh/config with default init paths.
-If you can define more path, you have to add them manually.
+    * With ssh_paths.sh you can load your Hosts defined into .ssh/config with "default" init paths.
+If you want define more paths, you have to add them manually.

 ~~~txt